cfficaurzua/P2-SDCND/writeup.md

 	7. Sum the two multiplication results.

  2. **Histogram equalization**:  Here a dynamic histogram equalization is perfomed in the intensity channel of the HSV colormap of the input image.
 I read that a lot of people were using the YUV map, but then read that the YUV colormap is optimized to the human eye perception field, due to the fact that machines don't have a biased perception field, I have chosen the HSV map.
 I opt for this technique, because some images were to dark and other were to bright, this method help to resolve that problem.
 The output returned is in HSV

  3. **Normalization**: I applied a normalization step to each channel of the input image.
 I chose to normalize the data because the training process develops better when the data has a low variance, the output range goes from 0.1 to 0.9.

  4. **Extract color information**: I researched that color doesn't contribute much to the final result in the trainning process, but for me, color is very important in traffic sign recognition, so I try to sum up the color information in a flat array.
 To do this, the input image is divided into *n* divisions and then a histogram is perfom in the hue channel of each division. the output is finally concatenated.
 This will be used as an input to the fully connected layer of the neural network.

 ## Model Architecutre
-3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the 18th cell of the ipython notebook.

-The model consisted in two inputs an Image of intensity values, and a array containing the normed histogram values from the Hue channel of the HSV image.
+The model consisted in two inputs: an Image of intensity values and an array containing the normed histogram values from the Hue channel of the HSV image.

-For the first set of layers, each layer consisted in a sequence of a convolution, followed by a, Relu activation. followed by a Max pooling and finally a dropout.
+For the first set of layers, each layer consisted in a sequence of a convolution, followed by a, Relu activation, followed by a Max pooling and finally a dropout.
 The output of each layer is then flattened and concatenated in conjuction with the second input.

-For the second set of layers, receive as an input the given y final model consisted of the following layers:
+For the second set of layers, receives, as an input, the given flattened array.

+The structure is summed up in the next table.

 |TAG  	| Layer   		|Input 			|     Description					|
 |:-----:|:---------------------:|:---------------------:|:-----------------------------------------------------:|